HeliosSoftware/hfs-install/README.md

 `ssh ubuntu@[bastion ip address]`

+Please NOTE:  It may take some time for the setup steps of the Bastion instance to complete.
+The steps will be complete when the `/home/ubuntu/.ssh/id_ed25519` is available on the Bastion instance.

 ### Clone this Repository (again) ###

 From the Bastion Linux Instance, clone this repository.

 `git clone https://github.com/HeliosSoftware/hfs-install.git`

+Create the .aws directory

+`mkdir hfs-install/.aws`

 ### Copy your local .aws/config file to the Bastion Linux Instance ###

-Logout of the bastion linux instance, or use a new local terminal, and execute this next command on your local machine in the `hfs-install` directory:
+Logout of the bastion linux instance, or use a new local terminal, and execute this next command on your local machine from the `hfs-install/.aws` directory:

+`cd ../.aws`

-`scp ./.aws/config ubuntu@[bastion ip address]:~/hfs-install/.aws/config`
+`scp config ubuntu@[bastion ip address]:~/hfs-install/.aws/config`

+Connect again to the Bastion instance.

+`ssh ubuntu@[bastion ip address]`

+Verify that the .aws/config file is present and correct

+`cat hfs-install/.aws/config`

 ### Execute Cassandra Ansible Setup Scripts fom the Bastion Linux Instance ###

 `ssh ubuntu@[bastion ip address]`

 ```
+cd hfs-install
 source .aws/config
 cd ansible
 bash apache-cassandra-axonops.sh